felixbuchholz/dataviz-thesis-class/writing/synopsis.md

 **- Who/what does your project represent?
 How can the data be rigorously generalized to offer meaning beyond the data points you collected?**
 **- What are your primary data structures, how did you optimize, and does it sustain into the future?**

-### NOTES

-_Keep in mind on the data site of the project to work with APIs, or a backend to not work by hand on the data._

 #### Collect titles here